 That depends on the type of chops and the cooking method you choose.
 How long you cook boneless pork chops will be different from bone-in pork chops, too.
 Check out this chart from the National Pork Board for cooking times and temperatures.

 A pork cutlet is a thin, boneless piece of meat taken from the rib or leg of the pig.
 Pork cutlets are often pounded even thinner, breaded or dredged in flour, and pan-fried.
 Try Chef John's recipe for Crispy Pork Cutlets.

 Can you share some pork chop recipes with me?

 - Enjoy our complete collection of Pork Chop Recipes.
 You'll find collections for baked, pan-fried, braised, stuffed, and grilled pork chops.

 What is the difference between pork tenderloin and pork loin roast?

 Pork tenderloin and pork loin roast are different cuts of meat taken from different areas of the pig.
-The pork tenderloin is long and thin like a cigar; it's the muscle that runs along the pig's backbone.
-The pork loin roast is short and wide, like a beef roast; it comes from the back of the pig.
+The pork tenderloin is long and thin like a cigar; it's the muscle that runs along the pig's backbone (#8 on the chart above).
+The pork loin roast is short and wide, like a beef roast; it comes from the back of the pig (#6 and #7 on the chart above).
 There's a difference in preferred cooking methods, too.
-Pork tenderloin takes to quicker cooking methods; it's a good candidate for marinading.
+Pork tenderloin takes to quicker cooking methods; it's a good candidate for marinating.
 Loin roasts do well with longer roasting methods.
 The pork loin roast is known by many names; you may find it in the butcher section listed as center-cut pork roast, center-cut rib roast, center loin roast, pork loin center rib roast, pork loin roast center cut, or pork loin rib half.

 How long should I cook my pork tenderloin or pork roast?